Trip plan — 2 travellers

 Fotografiska — open until 11pm

-World-class contemporary photography museum on Södermalm waterfront (Stadsgårdshamnen 22).
-Rotating exhibitions are consistently outstanding — more moving than most fine art museums.
-The rooftop café has some of Stockholm's best views looking out over Djurgården.
-Evening visits are magical — city lights reflected on the water.
-Metro: Slussen from T-Centralen, then 10 min walk.
+Metro from T-Centralen → Slussen (2 stops), then 10 min walk to Stadsgårdshamnen 22.
+World-class contemporary photography museum on the Södermalm waterfront.
+Rotating exhibitions consistently outstanding — more moving than most fine art museums.
+The rooftop café has extraordinary evening views over Djurgården.
+City lights reflected on the water after dark.
+Spend 1.5–2h.
+Then walk or metro to Farang for 19:15.

 05